JHDreyer/Crypto-Trading-Bot-with-Binance-API/README.md

-# Cryprocurrency trading algorith with the Binance API
+# Cryprocurrency trading algorithm with the Binance API

 ### Components of this program:
 ---